 None of the income or gains realized on contributions to a 529 Plan are subject to federal or state taxes.
-Moreover, the first \$1,435 in contributions each year can be taken as a deduction on your Utah tax return.
-For a married couple filing jointly, \$2,870 can be deducted.
+Moreover, the first \$1,510 in contributions to a 529 Plan are deductible on your Utah tax return.
+For a married couple filing jointly, \$3,020 can be deducted, and this amount is generally increased each year.